haiwera-silk-cd/magento-devdocs/guides/v2.1/get-started/gs-web-api-response.md

 --- | --- | ---
 200 | Success | The framework returns HTTP 200 to the caller upon success.
 400 | Bad Request | If service implementation throws either `Magento_Service_Exception` or its derivative, the framework returns a HTTP 400 with a error response including the service-specific error code and message.
 This error code could indicate a problem such as a missing required parameter or the supplied data didn't pass validation.
-401 | Unauthorized | The caller was not authorized to perform the request.
-For example, the request included an invalid token or a user with customer permissions attempted to access an object that requires administrator permissions.
+401 | Unauthorized | The caller was not authorized to perform the request. 例如， the request included an invalid token or a user with customer permissions attempted to access an object that requires administrator permissions.
 403 | Forbidden | Access is not allowed for reasons that are not covered by error code 401.
 404 | 否t found | The specified REST endpoint does not exist.
 The caller can try again.
-405 | 否t allowed | A request was made of a resource using a method that is not supported by that resource.
-For example, using GET on a form which requires data to be presented via POST, or using PUT on a read-only resource.
+405 | 否t allowed | A request was made of a resource using a method that is not supported by that resource. 例如， using GET on a form which requires data to be presented via POST, or using PUT on a read-only resource.
 406 | 否t acceptable | The requested resource is only capable of generating content that is not acceptable according to the Accept headers sent in the request.
 500 | System Errors | If service implementation throws any other {% glossarytooltip 53da11f1-d0b8-4a7e-b078-1e099462b409 %}exception{% endglossarytooltip %} like network errors, database communication, framework returns HTTP 500.